Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Results and Discussion

-In this paper we use Lorentz transmission electron microscopy (LTEM) to examine dumbbell-shaped {FeGe} elements, all cut from a single crystal, which confine skyrmions to small regions, including a central constriction with a width comparable to the skyrmion diameter ($70$~nm in {FeGe}).
-This forms the type of junction that would need to be used in a skyrmion logic device \cite{Zhang15} or for skyrmion creation and annihilation \cite{Zhang14}.
-Focussed ion beam (FIB) milling was used to cut discrete elements from a single crystal of FeGe as shown in Figure \ref{fig:Fig1}(c).
+Creating a thin lamella from bulk material is known to increase the range of temperature and magnetic field over which skyrmions can occur~\cite{Yu11, Beg15}.
+Figure~\ref{fig:Fig1}(a) shows the phase diagram of the bulk {FeGe} crystal used in this experiment (adapted from previously published data \cite{Birch20}).
+The real component of the AC susceptibility, $\chi$', was measured as a function of increasing field at a range of temperatures.
+Dotted lines show the phase boundaries between the helical, conical, skyrmion lattice (SkL) and field polarised states.
+Figure~\ref{fig:Fig1}(b) is a phase diagram for a $120$~nm thick lamella of FeGe from the same crystal derived from magnetic x-ray diffraction measurements(adapted from previously published data\cite{Birch20}).
+It can be observed that the skyrmion `pocket' has been greatly enlarged.
+This increased range of stability is well known and is related to the modification of the magnetic structure imposed by the specimen surfaces known as `surface twists'~\cite{LeonovPRL16}.
+To investigate the effect of further confining lamellae into nano-scale, device-like geometries, focused ion beam (FIB) milling was used to cut discrete elements from a single crystal of FeGe as shown in Figure \ref{fig:Fig1}(c) (see Figure S1 for details).
 A thin membrane containing these elements was prepared in cross-section and comprises three dumbbell-shaped elements (D1, D2 and D3).
 These dumbbells are separated by approximately rectangular blocks (B1 and B2) to allow comparison of the two shapes and examine the impact of the dumbbell-shape on skyrmion formation.
-The device shapes were coated with platinum which was electron beam deposited to connect and protect them during sample preparation (as shown in Figure \ref{fig:Fig1}(d)).
-Ultimately, a device of this, or a similar design, may allow the movement of skyrmions to be controlled by `squeezing' the skyrmion through the constriction using an applied electrical current or magnetic field gradient \cite{Iwasaki13, Zhang18}, with the prospect of allowing control of the speed and number of skyrmions within different areas of a device structure.
+The sides of the elements were coated with platinum which was electron beam deposited to connect and protect them during sample preparation (as shown in Figure \ref{fig:Fig1}(d)), and schematically in Figure S1).
+In the finished TEM specimen, a platinum layer is only present to the sides of the elements and not above or below the {FeGe} device-like structures in the electron beam direction.

-When imaged at $90$~K in a field-free condition, the helical phase was observed to fill all of the device shapes.
-Using the transport of intensity equation (TIE)\cite{Beleggia04}, the in-plane magnetic flux density in the device shapes was reconstructed and is shown in Figure \ref{fig:Fig1}(e).
-The TIE reconstruction reveals that, despite confinement, the elements retain their expected magnetic properties and the helical phase persists even in the narrow constrictions, where the wave-vector ${\bf q}$ is always observed to run parallel to the edges of the central constrictions.